Carl W. Hoffman: Later service

 Following the brief leave with his family after his return from Vietnam, Hoffman was appointed commanding general of Force Troops, Fleet Marine Force, Pacific (FMFPAC).
 In this capacity, he was responsible for all independent units under FMFPAC such as support artillery units, antiaircraft artillery units, military police battalions, separate engineer units and other miscellaneous force units.
 He also held dual hat as commanding general of Marine Corps Base Twentynine Palms, where the headquarters of Force Troops was located.

 Hoffman served in this capacity for next two years and following the promotion to the rank of major general in May 1971, he assumed duty as commanding general of Marine Corps Recruit Depot Parris Island, South Carolina.
-In this capacity, he was responsible for the Recruit Training of new marines, who can later served as replacements for the units serving overseas.
+In this capacity, he was responsible for the Recruit Training of new marines, who could later serve as replacements for the units serving overseas.
 Hoffman received the Legion of Merit for his service at Parris Island in the later phase of the Vietnam War.

 He served at Parris Island until October 1972 and subsequently assumed duties as director of personnel at Headquarters Marine Corps.
 Hoffman was then transferred to Marine Corps Base Quantico and appointed director of Education at Marine Corps Educational Center there.
 Hoffman served in this capacity only for brief period in 1974 and later assumed command of III Marine Amphibious Force at Okinawa on December 31, 1974.
 He received second Legion of Merit for his service in this capacity.

 During the spring of 1975, the situation in Indochina became worse, when Khmer Rouge seized power in Khmer Republic.
 The United States Government ordered the evacuation of American citizens and General Hoffman supervised marines units during Operation Eagle Pull, the United States military evacuation by air.

 The PAVN general staff launched a massive offensive in March 1975 and successfully advanced on Saigon.
 The collapse of South Vietnamese government led to the exodus of civilians and need of humanitarian assistance.
 The United States responded with the providing of air transport of civilians to the areas still under South Vietnamese control and used units of III MAF under Major General Hoffman for that purpose.
 During Operation Frequent Wind at the end of April 1975, Hoffman's marines assisted in the evacuation of U.S. and South Vietnamese civilians.

 Hoffman was succeeded in command of III MAF by Major General Kenneth J. Houghton on May 31, 1975, and was ordered to the States for command of Camp Pendleton, California.
 He served next three years in this capacity and retired on June 30, 1978, after 38 years of commissioned service.